 In what constellation is the Sun today?
 What time does the Sun set today?
 How long is the day today, to the nearest hour? hrs What constellation will the Sun move to next as it travels along the ecliptic?
 Find the North Celestial Pole (NCP) on the sky.
 What constellation is the NCP in?
 What is the name of the bright star found very near the NCP on the sky?
 Find the South Celestial Pole (SCP) on the sky?
 What constellation is the SCP in?
 Since there is no star close to the SCP, navigators long ago used the constellation Crux, also known as the Southern Cross, to help find the location of the SCP and thus the direction true South.
 Find the constellation Crux and within it, the star Acrux.
-How far is Acrux from Earth? ly

-The "ly" units stand for "light years".
+How far is Acrux from Earth? ly The "ly" units stand for "light years".
 The nearest star to us, besides the Sun, is Alpha Centauri, about 4 light years away.

 Next, we will study the motion of the Moon.
-First, use the find sidebar to find the moon.
-Just enter "Moon" in the search box, and the program should find and center the Moon for you.
-Within the Find window, the Moon has two checkboxes to the left of its name (both checked) and two checkboxes to the right (both unchecked).
-If you hover the mouse over each checkbox, it will tell you what the checkbox is for.
-Check the box to label the Moon's orbit.
+First, use the search box to find the moon.
+Just enter "Moon" in the search box, double-click on "The Moon" within the results sidebar, and the program should find and center the Moon for you.
+Click on the Moon, and to the right of the label, you will see a little "i" button next to the blue checkmark.
+Click the "i" button to open up a dialog box regarding the Moon.